Impact for Financial Services

 The changes in the Bill address this and make a clear distinction between finance leases to associated entities (an “associated relevant lease”) and those with third parties.
 An “associated relevant lease” still requires the lessor to consider the position of the lessee from a tax perspective but 3rd party leases are carved out of that requirement.
 This is a welcome change.
 The Bill also extends availability of this treatment where the asset is acquired from a related party in a non-arm’s length transaction.

 There is also a change to another criterion which must be satisfied to qualify for financing treatment.
 Under last year’s Finance Act there was a requirement that the asset belonged to the lessor immediately before the lease was entered into.
 This was commercially challenging in the context of certain lease transactions (for example sale and lease backs of new aircraft) where the lessor would generally not take ownership in advance of the lease being entered into.
-The amendments in the Bill should alleviate this concern, as the condition is modified such that the asset must only belong to the lessor in advance of the asset being made available to the lessee (rather than in advance of the ease being entered into).
+The amendments in the Bill should alleviate this concern, as the condition is modified such that the asset must only belong to the lessor in advance of the asset being made available to the lessee (rather than in advance of the lease being entered into).
 Again, this is welcome particularly in the context of sale and lease transactions where (from a commercial perspective) the lessor would never intend owning the asset in advance of the lease being agreed.

 There are also changes to Interest Limitation Rules which will be relevant for leasing (see ILR section below).
 Finally, the Pillar 2 updates outlined below in relation to DTAs on losses will be relevant for leasing groups which are in scope of Pillar 2.